 What the Reed Procedure ® Treats

-Many patients who have successfully received migraine treatment with the Reed Procedure ®, Omega Procedure, or the 4-Lead Procedure report that their need for drugs to control their migraine pain and symptoms has been drastically reduced or removed all together.
-To see if you are a candidate for the Reed Procedure ® or the Omega Procedure, please attend one of our FREE WEBINARS.
-This is the first step towards relief.
+Many patients who have successfully received migraine treatment with the Reed Procedure ® or the 4-Lead Procedure report that their need for drugs to control their migraine pain and symptoms has been drastically reduced or removed altogether.
+To see if you are a candidate for the Reed Procedure ® please attend one of our FREE WEBINARS.
+This is the first step toward relief.

 If you suffer from chronic migraine pain, you are not alone.
 An estimated 30 percent of the U.S. population suffers from chronic pain.
 This translates to over 86 million people, and of those, approximately 28 million suffer from migraines or other severe headaches.

 Primary headaches include migraine, tension, and cluster headaches, as well as several other less common types.
 Most experts maintain that primary headaches are caused by a combination of vascular and neurological disorders in the head and neck.

 A migraine headache causes intense throbbing or pulsing pain in the head that is commonly accompanied by nausea, vomiting, and extreme sensitivity to light and sound.
 Symptoms are usually aggravated by routine activity.
 Migraine attacks can cause significant pain for hours to days.
 The pain can be so severe that sufferers can only think about finding a dark, quiet place to lie down.